Pedro Ramón Martínez Reyes

 Pedro Ramón Martínez Reyes (born 1991) is a Venezuelan chess player.
-He was awarded the title of FIDE Master in 2014.
+He was awarded the title of International Master in 2025.

 Chess career

-Martínez represented Venezuela in the Chess Olympiad in 2012, where he scored 3/6 on first reserve.
+Pedro Martínez represented Venezuela in the Chess Olympiad in 2012, where he scored 3/6 on first reserve.

 He qualified for the Chess World Cup 2021, where he was defeated 2-0 by Shant Sargsyan in the first round.

+Since 2014, he has been living in Madrid, where he competes in the league at the White and Black Chess Club.
+He also plays in the French league for the Marseille team since 2017.
+Currently, he works as a chess coach at the ONCE club, working with visually impaired individuals.

+In Madrid, he has been the absolute champion of the Madrid Chess Federation in 2020, rapid chess champion in 2021, and blitz champion (speed chess) in 2022.